What is SPF flattening (and when to actually use it)

 To manage that risk, two schools:

-• Manual flattening means resolving and copying the IPs by hand.
-Simple to understand, but that's exactly where the debt bites: without monitoring, your record goes stale the moment the provider moves.
-Reserve it for providers whose ranges are stable and documented.
+- Manual flattening means resolving and copying the IPs by hand.
+Simple to understand, but that's exactly where the debt bites: without monitoring, the record goes stale the moment the provider moves.
+It's reserved for providers whose ranges are stable and documented.

 A real case: the multi-provider SMB

-Let's illustrate with a very common situation.
+A very common situation illustrates the point.
 A small business sends from Microsoft 365 (email), a marketing router, a billing tool and an e-signature service.
 Its SPF stacks four includes, which unfold into thirteen resolutions — PermError guaranteed.
 The temptation is to flatten everything at once.
 Bad idea: three of those four providers change their IP ranges several times a year.

 Reading the case correctly starts with sorting providers by the stability of their IPs, not by their volume.
-Microsoft 365 publishes a rich but well-maintained include: you keep it as an include, because freezing it would force you to chase its monthly updates.
-The signature service, on the other hand, has only a handful of documented fixed IPs: you can write them as ip4: with no risk, saving a resolution.
+Microsoft 365 publishes a rich but well-maintained include: it stays an include, because freezing it would mean chasing its monthly updates.
+The signature service, on the other hand, has only a handful of documented fixed IPs: they can be written as ip4: with no risk, saving a resolution.
 The marketing router, a heavy consumer, moves to a news.company.com subdomain with its own SPF — so it leaves the root domain's count entirely.

 Result: the root domain now carries only Microsoft 365 (as an include), billing (as an include) and signature (as ip4:), about five or six resolutions — under the limit, and without flattening the most unstable provider.
-You only flattened what was safe to flatten.
+Only what was safe to flatten got flattened.
 That's the right use of flattening: a targeted scalpel on stable IPs, not an axe on the whole record.
 The residual maintenance is limited to watching the handful of frozen ip4:, which a quarterly check covers easily.

 When flattening is a good idea…